pratiwilestari/randomGeneratorNumber/README.md

 Find the project requirements here: [randomGeneratorNumber](url)

 ## Tech/framework used
-Built with PHP, HTML, Bootstraps and library dice
+Built with PHP, HTML, Bootstraps and CSS

 ## Screenshots and demo
 Screenshots of your app and/or a link to your live demo